 Oregon Potters Association, a group of potters working in Oregon and southwest Washington, and Oregon Glass Guild artists donate thousands of beautiful, hand-crafted pieces to sell at the Empty Bowls Booth at the Waterfront Blues Festival.
 Proceeds directly benefit Oregon Food Bank’s work to fight hunger and its root causes.

-Since 1993, OPA’s Empty Bowls has raised more than $242,000 to help fight hunger in Oregon and Clark County, Wash.
+Since 1993, OPA’s Empty Bowls has raised nearly $300,000 to help fight hunger in Oregon and Clark County, Wash.

 Thank you, members of Oregon Potters Association!